variousauthors/the-valley/NEXTSTEPS.md

 - [NO] try doubling the movement speed in the underworld
      - easy to double movement, no problem... but how to tell if the player is in the overworld?
+- [x] player arrives on a boat or something
+   - boat sprite, cut scene of boat coming up across the water, through the delta, and the player emerges

 - [] bug: stop waiting for vblank in the fade in/out it should set up draw instructions, just like draw